New World Translation: Features

 The layout resembles the 1901 edition of the American Standard Version.
 The translators use the terms "Hebrew-Aramaic Scriptures" and "Christian Greek Scriptures" rather than "Old Testament" and "New Testament", stating that the use of "testament" was based on a misunderstanding of 2 Corinthians 3:14.
 Headings were included at the top of each page to assist in locating texts; these have been replaced in the 2013 revision by an "Outline of Contents" introducing each Bible book.
 There is also an index listing scriptures by subject.

 Square brackets [ ] were added around words that were inserted editorially, but were removed as of the 2006 printing.
 Double brackets were used to indicate text considered doubtful.
 The pronoun "you" was printed in small capitals (i.e., YOU) to indicate plurality, as were some verbs when plurality may be unclear.
 These features were discontinued in the 2013 release.
-The New World Translation attempts to indicate progressive rather than completed actions, such as "proceeded to rest" at Genesis 2:2 instead of "rested".
+The New World Translation attempts to indicate progressive rather than completed actions, such as "proceeded to rest" in Genesis 2:2 instead of "rested".
 The 2013 release indicates progressive verbs only where considered contextually important.